-Travel using any TransLink train, bus and ferry service is only permitted with a valid go card, SEEQ card or TransLink paper ticket or pass.
+Travel using any TransLink train, bus, ferry and tram service is only permitted with a valid go card, SEEQ card or TransLink paper ticket or pass.

 All TransLink ticketing products remain the property of TransLink and are not transferable from one customer to another.

 The following are examples of passenger conduct which may constitute a breach of the Transport Operations (Passenger Transport) Act 1994 (this list is not exhaustive and other conditions apply).

 - A passenger must ensure his/her go card is touched on when travelling.